collapsed-stacks/startups/questions/8478/protecting-a-proprietary-website.md

 - tagged: `website`, `intellectual-property`
 - score: 1

-<p>If I build a website and don't want anyone to copy, modify it, etc. But I do want it to be used as a product or service, what can I do to protect myself from people copying it etc?</p>
+If I build a website and don't want anyone to copy, modify it, etc. But I do want it to be used as a product or service, what can I do to protect myself from people copying it etc?

-<p>For example if I were to build a job board web business.</p>
+For example if I were to build a job board web business.

-<p>Is there a license that I need to declare or something similar?</p>
+Is there a license that I need to declare or something similar?

 ## Answer 8481